Best Disc Sanders: Smooth Out Your Work

 Unfortunately, some users indicate that the motor can run into some problems.
 But excellent customer support and its overall quality ensure it’s the tool you’ll only need to invest in once.

 Big projects often need big tools, but this is not always the case.
-If you are working with bigger workpieces but need something that’ll still fit on the top of a workbench, this is the disc sander to consider.
+If you are working with bigger workpieces but need something that will still fit on the top of a workbench, this is the disc sander to consider.
 It features an 8-inch disc that allows you to work on larger surfaces and is paired with a 4-inch wide belt sander to complement its efforts.
 That said, a 3/4-horsepower motor is the heart of the whole thing and can turn that disc at speeds of 1,725 RPM and the belt at speeds of 3,450 RPM.
 In short, you shouldn’t have much trouble with spending time sanding with this tool.
 Furthermore, its robust construction and easy-to-use layout cement it as a quality tool worthy of the price tag.

 There’s not much to complain about with this sander other than its dust management system.
 Even with everything hooked up correctly, it produces a lot of debris.
 Being mindful enough to wear proper PPE is essential to safely operate it.